bablokb/pcb-pico-power-switch/README.md

 battery consumption to a very low level.

-The design of the breakout allows it to be connected directly on the bottom side of the pico.
+The design of the breakout allows it to be connected directly on the bottom side of the Pico.

+Measured current draw in off-mode is 0.38µA.

 Hardware Components
 -------------------

-A D-type flip-flop drives the gate of a p-channel MOSFET and switches power (source: battery, drain: VSYS).
+A D-type flip-flop drives the gate of a p-channel mosfet and switches power (source: battery, drain: VSYS).
 A button, the RTC or an external signal will reset the flip-flop.
 This will pull the gate low, thus enabling power.